 Trendy vs. Classic

-- A classic interview suit that will last for years is a better investment than the latest trendy attire that will only last a season.
+- A classic interview suit or outfit appropriate for your career field or industry that will last for years is a better investment than the latest trendy attire that will only last a season.

 - Your idea of trendy might not match the interviewer's perspective on what's fashionable, so err on the side of dressing conservatively when you interview.